trejsu/schedules-coding-assignment/README.md

 `job 3` has period equal to `4` so it has to be placed twice in our schedule (`occurrences = 2`).
 Exactly once in interval `[0, 3]` and exactly once in interval `[4, 7]`.
-Looking for the starting index in `cost array` with the minimum sum of subset of the length `2` (`2` is our jobs duration) we have to perform this task `occurrences` times - once for the `costs[0:3]` and once for the `costs[4,7]`.
+Looking for the starting index in `cost array` with the minimum sum of subset of the length `2` (`2` is our jobs duration) we have to perform this task `occurrences` times - once for the `costs[0:3]` and once for the `costs[4:7]`.
-Algorithm always return the first index with the minimum sum so we will be placing `job 3` starting from `0` and then from `4` updating costs.
+Algorithm always returns the first index with the minimum sum so we will be placing `job 3` starting from `0` and then from `4`.
 Now `cost array = {4, 4, 0, 0, 4, 4, 0, 0, 0, 0}`

 #### Job 2

-Repeating the above steps for the `job 2` algorithm will find the optimal place for it under the indexes `2` and `6`.
-For the first occurrence `{4, 4, 0, 0, 4}` part of the `costs array` was taken into account so its trivial to see that index `2` is the starting position of minimal sum of `length 2` subset - it is equal to `0`.
-For the second occurrence `{4, 0, 0, 0, 0}` is processed so algorithm returns index `1` which after adding `offset 5` - jobs period - results in position `6` in the schedule. `cost array = {4, 4, 3, 3, 4, 4, 3, 3, 0, 0}`.
+Repeating the above steps for the `job 2`, algorithm will find the optimal place for it under the indexes `2` and `6`.
+For the first occurrence `{4, 4, 0, 0, 4}` part of the `costs array` was taken into account, so its trivial to see that index `2` is the starting position of minimal sum of `length 2` subset - it is equal to `0`.
+For the second occurrence, `{4, 0, 0, 0, 0}` is processed so algorithm returns index `1` which after adding `offset 5` - jobs period - results in position `6` in the schedule. `cost array = {4, 4, 3, 3, 4, 4, 3, 3, 0, 0}`.

 #### Job 1

-In the same way as previous, `job 1` is placed under `6` wat results with `cost array = {4, 4, 3, 3, 4, 4, 5, 5, 2, 2}.`
+In the same way as previous, `job 1` is placed under `6` what results with `cost array = {4, 4, 3, 3, 4, 4, 5, 5, 2, 2}.`

 #### Job 0